syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Text.md

 Add the custom fonts into Assets folder in sample.UWP project.

-Right click the font file and open properties, in that change the  "Build Action" property of every font file as "Content" and "Copy to output directory" to "Copy Always".
+Right click the font file and open properties, in that change the  "Build Action" property of every font file as `Content` and "Copy to output directory" to `Copy Always`.

 ![SfImageEditor](ImageEditor_images/UWPCustomFont.png)